kjhass/PublicKB/Control Portal/user-credentials-and-logging-into-control-portal.md

 CenturyLink Cloud customers

 ### Control Portal Credentials
-1. Control Portal credentials are maintained in your Profile, which can be accessed by clicking your user name drop-down located in the upper right corner of the Dashboard and selecting **Your Profile**.
+1. Control Portal credentials are maintained in your Profile, which can be accessed by clicking your user name drop-down located in the upper right corner of the Dashboard, and selecting **Your Profile**.
    ![Control Portal Header](../images/dashboard-header.png)

 2. You are then directed to your Profile information for the Control Portal.